-Headwaters Charitable Trust is committed to building financial and philanthropic investments that support healthy, vital communities.
-The restoration and financial investments have particularly localized benefits including local labor employment, material purchase, increased business sales, tourism and a reduction in the effects of poverty.
-Headwaters administers grants, promotes value added revenue, acquires land rights to support projects that restore local economies.
-Our concept of a restoration economy is to increase green collar jobs in water management, recreational development and fresh food access.
+Headwaters administers grants, promotes value-added revenue, and acquires land rights to support projects that restore local economies.
+Our concept of a restoration economy is to increase green-collar jobs in water management, recreational development and fresh food access.
 The three pillars of work focus on healthy communities; living lands and water and project green thumb.
 Each of these pillars are intertwined.

 Rural communities are the backbone of Pennsylvania.
 They grow food and supply natural resources for energy and recreation.
 At the same time, these communities suffer from a host of challenges including unemployment, childhood poverty and widespread obesity.
 Our ultimate goal is to improve and advance rural economic, environmental and social well-being to meet these challenges.